python/cpython/Doc/library/dis.rst

 .. opcode:: END_ASYNC_FOR

    Terminates an :keyword:`async for` loop.
 Handles an exception raised when awaiting a next item.
-If TOS is :exc:`StopAsyncIteration` pop 3 values from the stack and restore the exception state using the second of them.
+If TOS(1) is :exc:`StopAsyncIteration` pop 3 values from the stack and restore the exception state using the second of them.
 Otherwise re-raise the exception using the value from the stack.
 An exception handler block is removed from the block stack.